 This research has a number of possible contributions to the existing knowledge in the sphere of the epidemiology of public health and pediatrics.
 To begin with, it builds up on the existing literature of the obesity-anxiety relationship by simultaneously testing the moderating impact of gender and urbanicity on one another using a nationally representative sample in the U.S. Previous research has typically studied these moderators independently or in study sample that is not based in the U.S., which presents a gap in the epidemiological literature that this study fills directly (Papadimitriou et al., 2025).
 Second, survey-weighted logistic regression with interaction terms is a methodologically sound way of moderation testing, which could be used as the template in future epidemiological studies involving complex survey data.

-For practice and policy, the findings of the study will be useful as actionable evidence to distinguish the sub-groups of children (e.g., rural girls and urban boys) that are the most burdened with co-occurring obesity and anxiety problems.
+For practice and policy, the findings of the study will be useful as actionable evidence to distinguish the sub-groups of children (e.g., rural girls and urban boys) that are the most burdened with obesity and anxiety problems.
 This fact is of direct importance in relation to health services provided in schools, pediatric primary care providers and community-based organizations involved in obesity prevention and mental health promotion.
 Among the policy implications, there is the possibility to support focused funding distributions both in rural mental health infrastructure and pediatric health programming that is gender-sensitive.

 This study can be useful on several ecological levels in order to positively change the situation.
 Individually, the high-risk subgroups can be identified early, and anxious obese children can be intervened in such cases.
 At a communal level, the data can inform the formulation of a culturally and geographically specific community health intervention.
 The existence of the moderation effect differences, in turn, justifies equity-based public health policy responses to the combination of geographic and gender-based health disparities in childhood, at the policy level.
 The research therefore helps in the greater purpose of health research, which is to minimize health disparities and enhance wellbeing among all children irrespective of their places of residence or sex.